-Our Code of Ethics and Business Conduct describes the standards and rules that not only associates - but Company managers, officers and directors - must follow.
+Our Codebook describes the standards and rules that not only associates - but Company managers, officers and directors - must follow.
 These standards and rules are based on our Corporate Values of "Act with Integrity" and "Respect Our Customers," as well as state and federal laws.
 This Codebook includes statements of Company policies that are the backbone of the Code of Ethics and Business Conduct.
-In addition, the complete set of Company policies is available under the Corporate Operating Policies ("COP") on Web01.
-Individual departments also have policies and procedures that can be found on DORS or within your department or division.
+In addition, the complete set of Company policies is available under Corporate Operating Policies ("COP") on Web01.
+Individual departments also have policies and procedures that can be found on the Documentation Online Reference System (DORS) or within your department or division.

-You are responsible for knowing these policies and procedures and the Code of Ethics and Business Conduct.
+You are responsible for knowing these policies and procedures and the Codebook.
 Your knowledge of these rules and standards protects you and the Company.